Hope Set High: Background

 During the 1980s, Amy Grant achieved enormous success in the contemporary Christian music industry, becoming that genre's best-selling artist.
 In 1985, she became the first Christian singer to "cross over" with a major hit on mainstream pop radio charts.
 One year later, she scored her first #1 pop song with "The Next Time I Fall", a duet with Peter Cetera.
 Her last major project from the 1980s, Lead Me On, was a huge success but its impact was largely limited to Christian radio.
 With the dawn of the 1990s, however, Grant returned to the mainstream with a tour de force of chart-topping pop hits that became some of the most successful of the new decade.
-The first single from her bubblegum pop album, Heart in Motion, became her first #1 song as a solo artist on The Billboard Hot 100.
+The first single from her pop album, Heart in Motion, became her first #1 song as a solo artist on the Billboard Hot 100.
 That single, "Baby Baby", angered some of Grant's dedicated Christian music fans, however, as they feared Grant was abandoning the genre.

 At the time of Heart in Motions release, Grant was represented by two record labels, something of an anomaly in the industry.
 A&M Records marketed her music to mainstream radio and secular retailers.
 Word Records marketed her music to Christian radio and Christian retailers.
 While A&M launched Heart in Motion with "Baby Baby" as its debut single, Word Records chose not to market that song to Christian radio.
 Instead, Word opted to introduce the album to the Christian market with "Hope Set High", a less glitzy song with explicitly Christian-themed lyrics and references to Jesus.
 A&M did not release or market "Hope Set High" to mainstream radio.